Manage and Transfer iPhone or iPad Photos and Videos with iMazing

 Here's a cropped live photo: Notice that we've selected the original photo (4th thumbnail in the Assets section of the Metadata view here).
 By default, the edited live photo is displayed, it's the current asset which represents this item in your library.

-You can select and export these assets by drag and dropping them to your computer.
-We'll see in the Export section of this guide how you can bulk export additional assets too.
+You can select and export these assets by dragging and dropping them to your computer.
+The Export section of this guide below explains how you can bulk export additional assets, too.

 As we mentioned before, any item (including entire albums in the sidebar) can be dragged and dropped to your computer to launch an export operation.
-For finer grained control over what you export, the Export button in the bottom toolbar is more appropriate: it will display a sheet of options summarizing exported items and letting you decide which assets to include or exclude from your export, as well as offer useful options to structure folders and naming schemes.
+For more control over what you export, use the Export button in the bottom toolbar, which will display a sheet of options summarizing exported items and letting you decide which assets to include or exclude from your export, as well as offer useful options to structure folders and naming schemes.

 Here is what the export options sheet looks like after selecting all items in our test library and clicking Export:

 In the first section, you can choose which types of media to export, photos, videos, screenshots, etc. You also can pick which extra assets are included: